go-prime/fast_frappe/README.md

 - Connection to same mariadb, redis that the `frappe-bench` connects to.
 - Access to `sites` directory of the `frappe-bench`
 - Valid site to set it as `SITE_NAME` environment variable.
+- You will also need the latest version of https://github.com/go-prime/restaurant.
+- Use the branch restaurant-pos-prod

 ### Installation